LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/overview.md

 root-link: true
 ---

 **Consumers worldwide have moved to messaging**; time-shifted messaging is more convenient than phone calls.
+In addition, as millennials become an increasingly crucial demographic, the importance of messaing is only increasing:

-"The typical **millennial** exchanges an average of **67 text messages per day**."  _- Business Insider_
+"The typical **millennial** exchanges an average of **67 text messages per day**." - _Business Insider._

-"Americans now spend around **5 times longer** in messaging apps each day than on voice calls". - Nielsen Social Media Report, 2016.
+"Americans now spend around **5 times longer** in messaging apps each day than on voice calls". - _Nielsen Social Media Report, 2016._

-"WhatsApp and Facebook Messenger alone carry **22 trillion messages per year**." -Facebook
+"WhatsApp and Facebook Messenger alone carry **22 trillion messages per year**." -_Facebook._

 **Add messaging directly within your app to enjoy the following benefits:**

 * In-app messaging provides consumers with the ideal customer experience through an always connected, ongoing conversation.

 * Increase the stickiness of your app through the added value of in-app messaging.